-The University of Tennessee, Knoxville (UTK) Bredesen Center student last year finished her third trip to Alaska to collect field data for the Next Generation Ecosystem Experiments-Arctic (NGEE-Arctic) program, supported by the U.S. Department of Energy’s Office of Biological and Environmental Research.
+The University of Tennessee, Knoxville (UTK) Bredesen Center student recently finished her third trip to Alaska to collect field data for the Next Generation Ecosystem Experiments-Arctic (NGEE-Arctic) program, supported by the U.S. Department of Energy’s Office of Biological and Environmental Research.
 The program harnesses the expertise of more than 140 scientists from national labs and universities studying how permafrost thaw may affect regional and global climate systems.

 Ladd is using her capabilities in analytical chemistry and mass spectrometry to examine how soil water chemistry is changing in the Arctic because of warming and thawing conditions, in order to better inform earth science models.
 She has been exploring those changes since her undergraduate days researching Arctic soil nitrogen at the University of Toledo.